OperationSpark/snake-fsd/README.md

 In the case of the `keydown` event, the `event.which` property tells us the **keycode** of the key that was pressed.
 We'll want to save this keycode to use later, hence the `activeKey` variable.

-## TODO 5: Part 2) Changing the Snake's Direction Based on Keyboard Input
+## TODO 5: Step 2) Changing the Snake's Direction Based on Keyboard Input

 With the `activeKey` variable saving the last pressed key we can start using that information to move our snake.
 At first, we might think that pressing a key should move the snake.
 A pseudocode solution for this might look like this: